 Transamerica Redwood Park

 At the base of the iconic Transamerica Pyramid stands a small forest of about 50 redwood trees.
-The half-acre mini-park provides a serene space in the middle of the busy Financial District and is one of the hidden gems in San Francisco.
+The half-acre mini-park provides a serene space in the middle of the busy Financial District and is one of the best kept secrets in San Francisco

 The redwoods were originally transplanted from the Santa Cruz Mountains.
 The park also contains ferns, boulders, sculptures, and a fountain honoring Mark Twain.